Topological Boundaries of Representations and Coideals: Furstenberg-Hamana Boundary for a representation

 We now work towards the main result of this section.
 The result is a characterization of relative amenability of $\ell^\infty(\X)$ (in the context of compact quasi-subgroups) in terms of the existence of a $\G$-equivariant isomorphism $\B_{\Gamma_\X}\cong C(\partial_F\G)$.

-First, we establish some lemmas that characterize relative amenability of coideals in terms of how they interact with the Furstenberg boundary of $\G$.
-These lemmas are essential for the proof of our main result and are possibly of independent interest since they apply to arbitrary coideals.
+First, we define lemmas that describe the relative amenability of coideals based on their interaction with the Furstenberg boundary of $\G$.
+These lemmas are crucial for proving our main result and may be of independent interest as they are applicable to any coideals.

 Let $\G$ be a discrete quantum group.
 In what follows, given a $\G$-\cst-algebra $A$ and $\mu\in A^*$, we will let

 \begin{lemma} Let $A$ be a $\G$-\cst-algebra and $\mu\in A^*$.
 For every $f\in \ell^1(\G)$, $f*\mathcal{P}_\mu(a)=f(1)\mathcal{P}_\mu(a)$ holds for every $a\in A$ if and only if $f\in\Fix(\mu)$. \end{lemma} \begin{proof} Assume $f\in \Fix(\mu)$, then for every $a\in A$,